matthewphamilton/r4dev/content/en/docs/How to contribute/_index.md

 ---
-title: "Contribution Guidelines"
+title: "How to Contribute"
-linkTitle: "Contribution Guidelines"
+linkTitle: "How to Contribute"
 weight: 11
 description: >
   How to contribute to the docs